 Drew is an experimental psychologist specializing in legal and cognitive psychology.
 He focuses on decision making in high-stakes environments and has worked with federal law enforcement and the military to conduct research on psychological issues critical to national security.
 He conducts research on the social-cognitive processes involved in threat detection, interview and interrogation, autobiographical memory recall, persuasion, and deception.
 Drew has helped develop training in threat detection for the U.S. Army and the U.S. Social Security Administration, and has examined interview and interrogation practices for the High-Value Detainee Interrogation Group/Federal Bureau of Investigation and for the Technical Support Working Group of the Combatting Terrorism Technical Support Office.

-Drew holds a Ph.D. and M.S. in Psychology from Florida International University, a M.S in Counseling Psychology from Northeastern University, and B.A. in Psychology from Boston University.
+Drew holds a PhD and MS in Psychology from Florida International University, a MS in Counseling Psychology from Northeastern University, and a BA in Psychology from Boston University.

-For more information about Drew’s publications, please contact email@example.com.
+For more information about Drew Lein’s publications, please contact firstname.lastname@example.org.